thediscordcoder/discord-server-nuke/README.md

 # discord-server-nuke
+This project is abandoned because I made it when I was a python programming noob and it is extremely inefficient.

 BEFORE YOU GET PISSED AT ME:
 I created this using debian 10.
 I have heard it does not work too well on windows.
 From what I have heard, it just doesn't do anything.
 However, in the future I will be creating a much better and faster gui raiding tool that can be used on windows.